yl3296/yl3296.github.io/_posts/2015-03-24-GraphCritique.md

 ####What's the problem?

 1. Three out of the seven colors are not found on the map at all and only one state is in red.
-Obviosly, the range is unreasonable.
 Three lables are useless and the remaining four lables are not clear enough to give a distribution of the rate.
+In other words, the legend range is unreasonable.
 2. Map is good to give a state based picture, but not accurate when we need to compare different states.In this article, the author aimed to know the highest unemployment rate.
-Generally, we can not get this information by a heatmap.
+Generally, heatmap is not an accuracy way to get this kind of information.
-3. Look at the dataset.
-We find Mississippi is not the worst one.
+3. Let's look at the dataset.
+Obviously, Mississippi is not the worst one.
 Both BLS and Vox omitted the Puerto Rico,  which has the highest unemployment rate 13.1%.
 Then the conclusion is of course wrong.

 ![image](https://cloud.githubusercontent.com/assets/10662777/6850372/30908190-d3af-11e4-8483-a772997f75a7.png)